hoglet67/RGBtoHDMI/src/scripts/Readme.txt

 # ======================================================================
-# cmdline.txt file for RGBtoHDMI (https://github.com/hoglet67/RGBtoHDMI)
+# Property format for Profiles
 # ======================================================================
 #
 # sampling06 (or just sampling): Sample points for other modes